ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms before 1pm, then a slight chance of showers and thunderstorms.
-Mostly cloudy, with a
+         <h3>Today</h3>A chance of showers and thunderstorms before noon, then a chance of showers and thunderstorms.
+Partly sunny, with a high near
-         high near 78.
-South southeast wind 6 to 10 mph.
+         78. South southeast wind around 9 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms.
+         <h3>Tonight</h3>Showers and thunderstorms likely before 2am, then showers and thunderstorms.
 Mostly cloudy, with a low around 64.
-South
+South wind
-         wind 7 to 12 mph, with gusts as high as 22 mph.
+         7 to 13 mph, with gusts as high as 22 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Showers and thunderstorms.
+         <h3>Thursday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms.
 Mostly cloudy, with a high near 74.
-South southwest wind around 15 mph, with gusts as high as 26
+South
-         mph.
+         southwest wind around 15 mph, with gusts as high as 26 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">